Dan McCormack (hurler)

-Daniel McCormack (born 28 January 1993) is an Irish hurler who plays for Tipperary Senior Championship club Borris–Ileigh and at inter-county level with the Tipperary senior hurling team.
+Daniel McCormack (born 28 January 1993) is an Irish hurler who plays for Tipperary Senior Championship club Borris–Ileigh and previously at inter-county level with the Tipperary senior hurling team.
 He usually lines out as a right wing-forward.

-An interesting stat about Dan is the first time he successfully rose a sliothar at inter county level was the 2019 Munster Final versus Limerick.
+McCormack credits Michael J Patterson as crucial to his career development.

 Playing career

 Our Lady's Secondary School

 McCormack first came to prominence as a hurler with Our Lady's Secondary School in Templemore.
 He played in every grade before eventually joining the senior hurling team and lined out in several Harty Cup campaigns.

-University College Cork
+University College Cork and Fantane University

 During his studies at University College Cork, McCormack joined the university's senior hurling team during his second year.
 On 3 March 2012, he lined out at centre-forward when University College Cork defeated the Cork Institute of Technology by 2-15 to 2-14 to win the Fitzgibbon Cup.

 On 2 March 2013, McCormack again lined out at centre-forward in a second consecutive Fitzgibbon Cup final.
 He ended the game with a second winners' medal after scoring a point from play in the 2-17 to 2-12 defeat of Mary Immaculate College.